 - Please indicate the length of leave you are requesting, including a start date and end date.
 The requested length of leave must be consistent with what their physician has recommended and with the FMFL policy.
 The memo does not need to state the medical condition prompting the request.

-- Will this leave require an extension of the tenure clock; and if so, please include a statement indicating this in the memo requesting medical and/or family leave.
+- Will this leave require an extension of the tenure clock?
+If so, please include a statement indicating this in the memo requesting medical and/or family leave.

 - Please provide this written request to your department chair/division head as soon as possible.